krahets/hello-algo/en/docs/chapter_heap/top_k.md

 A total of $n$ rounds of heap insertions and removals are performed, with the heap's maximum length being $k$, so the time complexity is $O(n \log k)$.
 This method is very efficient; when $k$ is small, the time complexity approaches $O(n)$; when $k$ is large, the time complexity does not exceed $O(n \log n)$.

-Additionally, this method is suitable for dynamic data stream scenarios.
-By continuously adding data, we can maintain the elements in the heap, thus achieving dynamic updates of the largest $k$ elements.
+Additionally, this method is well suited to dynamic data streams.
+As new data arrives, we can continuously maintain the elements in the heap, enabling dynamic updates to the largest $k$ elements.